 Kitten Adoption – Click here to view current Kittens available to adoption

 Kirkwood Animal Hospital has a kitten adoption center.
-We have adopt out hundreds of kittens a year to great homes.
+We have adopted out hundreds of kittens a year to great homes.
 All kittens have tested negative for Feline Leukemia and Immunosuppressive Virus, free of parasites and started on their vaccinations.

 Dr. Bendick (founder of Kirdwood Animal Hospital) went on his first mission trip with his two sons Matthew and Brian in 1989 to work with the Flowers family in Loita, Kenya.
 Dr. Kit Flowers is now the Director of Christian Veterinary Mission (CVM).
 CVM gives veterinarians the opportunity to use their God given talents to show God’s love to the peoples of the world.
 CVM works in the worlds poorest developing countries.
 They use their professional training to teach others how to improve their lives and share the message of the Gospel.
 Dr. Bendick has served as a regional representative and board member.
 He was the first chairman of the board of Christian Veterinary Missions, a Christian relief and development ministry affiliated with World Concern & Crista Ministries based in Seattle, Washington.

 - Dr. Bendick has been active in World Missions in “The Developing World” since 1989.

 - In 1989 he went with his two sons, Matthew and Brian, to work with the Maasai people of southern Kenya.

 - In 1991 he went back to the same area with his classmate Dr. John Adams, Spanish Lake Veterinary Hospital.